daknuett/py_register_machine/README.md

 The engine is not designed for a fix usage, but for expansion _from the user_, so no assembly directive/mnemonic definition is provided, as _everybody_ may add his very own directives and mnemonics.

+## Branches

+There are several branches, but mainly, because I did not remove them yet.
+The important branches are:

+* _master_: should be stable, but outdated
+* _current_: should be stable and up to date
+* _python-standalone_: This branch avoids the c-space for memory.
+  This branch should be on the same level like _current_.
+  I recommend using this branch on Windows(r).

 ## Installation